saivamsipuvvada/stdform/README.md

 # Student Form

+Hi Techies! <br>
-Hi this is my first repo <br>
+This is my first repo <br>
-This repo includes a basic code of student details using only html tags<br>
+studentform includes a basic code for filling student details (using only html tags). <br>
 And here ere you go!

 As a part of training in Full Stack with Java I have created this form. <br>